neondatabase/website/content/docs/guides/read-replica-data-analysis.md

 ...
 ```

-You want to find the total sale amount for each product in the past year, but due to the large number of products and sales, you know it's a costly query that could impact normal operations on your production system.
+You want to find the total sale amount for each product in the past year, but due to the large number of products and sales, you know it's a costly query that could impact performance on your production system.

-This guide walks you through creating a read replica, which you can use to run the data-intensive query without affecting your production system.
+This guide walks you through creating a read replica, connecting to it, running your query, and optionally deleting the read replica when finished.

 ## Create a read replica